sanaraya/devops-hol/Hands-on lab/HOL step-by-step - OSS DevOps.md

 3. Finally, click the **Add webhook** button to finalize the creation of the new webhook.

-4. The page will refresh, and if we've done everything correctly, you'll see a confirmation that the webhook tested sucessfully as indicated by the green checkmark.
+4. The page will refresh, and if we've done everything correctly, you'll see a confirmation that the webhook tested successfully as indicated by the green checkmark.

     ![Successful webhook confirmation.](images/Hands-onlabstep-by-step-OSSDevOpsimages/media/image114.png "Successful webhook confirmation")